Skylake-dev/Notes/Computer Security/Computer Security.md

 Of course the attacker needs to be on the local network and reply first.

 #### ICMP redirect
-There is a message in ICMP called *redirect* that is used by routers to communicate to hosts the existance of a better route for a certain destination and have them update their routing table with the new gateway for that route.
+There is a message in ICMP called *redirect* that is used by routers to communicate to hosts the existence of a better route for a certain destination and have them update their routing table with the new gateway for that route.
 An attacker can forge those messages and:
 - redirect the host to another malicious gateway
 - perform a denial of service attack
 - establishing an half duplex MITM

 Also in this case the attacker needs to be on the same network.
-Modern OS ignore by defualt ICMP redirect messages.
+Modern OS ignore by default ICMP redirect messages.

 #### Route mangling
 Similar concept of altering the spanning tree but for routers.
 Attacker can advertise better routes for certain traffic and having it redirected to those routes.
 Can also happen by accident if some service provider routers are configured incorrectly (e.g. advertise very cheap routes).
 [More here](https://en.wikipedia.org/wiki/BGP_hijacking).